jackledead/JACKLE-More-Less-Lethal-Options/README.md

 - New spent casing texture when firing ("fleck")
 - New spent casings texture for filth on ground

-Credits to original authors for some of the gun art I reskinned.
+Credits:
+Jackledead for mod creation and main design, xml and C# code, Also art for everything besides what is mentioned below.
+LateRusher for code and feedback and design
+Original authors for Warden and Bulldog art, before i reskinned them.
 Bill Doors and slomow on discord.
 Art used with permission.
 Font by manador on Ludeon forums
-Special thanks to LateRusher, my dear design partner.
+Oskar Potocki for 1.4 version triangle.

 Questions and Answers: